KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 _Note: if no gradient angle or destination side is specified (for example, `linear-gradient(lime, yellow)`), then the resulting gradient is going to have a gradient angle of `180°`, not `0°`._

 All the points on a line that is [perpendicular](https://www.mathopenref.com/perpendicular.html) on the gradient line have the same color.
-The perpendicular from the corner in the quadrant that's opposite to the quadrant of the angle is the `0%` line (the crimson line in the demo) and its intersection with the gradient line is the _starting point_ of the gradient (let's call it `S`).
-The perpendicular from the opposite corner (the one in the same quadrant as the gradient angle) is the `100%` line (the black line in the demo) and its intersection with the gradient line is the _ending point_ of the gradient (let's call it `E`).
+The perpendicular from the corner in the quadrant that’s opposite to the quadrant of the angle is the `0%` line (the crimson line in the demo) and its intersection with the gradient line is the _starting point_ of the gradient (let’s call it `S`).
+The perpendicular from the opposite corner (the one in the same quadrant as the gradient angle) is the `100%` line (the black line in the demo) and its intersection with the gradient line is the _ending point_ of the gradient (let’s call it `E`).

 <figure class="figure">
 <img src="/assets/images/css-gradients/gradient.png" alt="" />
 <figcaption>Gradient with gradient line, 0% line and 100% line</figcaption>
 </figure>

 In order to compute the `%` value of any point `P`, we first draw a perpendicular on the gradient line starting from that point.
-The intersection between the gradient line and this perpendicular is going to be a point we'll name `I`.
+The intersection between the gradient line and this perpendicular is going to be a point we’ll name `I`.
 We now compute the ratio between the lengths of `SI` and `SE` and the `%` value for that point is going to be `100%` times that ratio.

 ## Putting it all to work

-Now let's see how we apply this for the particular case of the rainbow wheel.
+Now let’s see how we apply this for the particular case of the rainbow wheel.

-Let's first consider a gradient that creates a single slice (one with a central angle of `36°`).
+Let’s first consider a gradient that creates a single slice (one with a central angle of `36°`).
 This is a square image (see below), with a blue slice having an angle of `36°` in the lower part.
 We draw the horizontal and vertical axes through the point `O` at which the diagonals intersect.
 We draw a perpendicular from that point to the line that separates the dark blue part from the transparent part.
 This is going to be the gradient line.
 As it can be seen, there is a `36°` angle between the vertical axis and the gradient line, so the angle of the gradient is `36°`.

 <figure class="figure">
 <img src="/assets/images/css-gradients/slice_1.png" alt="" />